 |Paragon Casino Resort||Marksville|

-Louisiana Legal Gambling FAQ
+Louisiana Legal Online Sports Betting FAQ

-21 or over.
 To place any kind of legal sports bet, you must be 21 or older.
 This minimum age applies to in-person, on-site mobile, and statewide mobile sports bets.

-If online sports betting is approved, Louisiana will likely use the same model for mobile sports betting used by other states.
+Louisiana will likely use the same model for mobile sports betting used by other states.

 Some of the most popular online sportsbooks in other states include FanDuel Sportsbook, DraftKings Sportsbook, BetMGM, FOX Bet, PointsBet, and BetRivers.
 In most states, these brands operate under the license of land-based casinos.

 Legal online sportsbooks use geolocation technology to determine a user’s location when placing a bet.
-You have to be located in Louisiana when making a wager, but you don’t have to be a resident.

 Playing at regulated online sportsbooks offers the same level of safety as playing on the casino floor at one of Louisiana’s legal casinos.
-Offshore sportsbooks and illegal bookmakers might not offer the same level of safety, however.
+Offshore sportsbooks and illegal bookmakers do not offer the same level of safety, however.